Czechs try to transform EU's relationship with Israel

 Why are the Czech Republic and other post-communist Central and Southeast European countries such staunch supporters of Israel?
 And will Prague be able to shift the EU’s foreign policy stance towards Israel or are there just too many obstacles in the way?

 Czechia is probably the most enthusiastic supporter of Israel in the EU.
 Czechia and other strong supporters of Israel such as Romania have long tried to protect Israel in votes in the EU and at the UN.
-For example, when US President Donald Trump moved the US embassy in Israel to Jerusalem in 2018 – even though the eastern half of the city is internationally regarded as occupied territory – Czechia, Hungary and Romania vetoed any EU criticism.
+For example, when former US president Donald Trump moved the US embassy in Israel to Jerusalem in 2018 – even though the eastern half of the city is internationally regarded as occupied territory – Czechia, Hungary and Romania vetoed any EU criticism.

 In contrast to the rest of the EU, Eastern Europe does not believe solving the Palestinian issue should be decisive for the bloc’s relationship with Israel, a stance the Jewish state obviously welcomes.

-“There is no doubt that Israel has an interest in hoping that its strong relationship with countries like Czechia, Romania and so on will help to support Israel within the EU,” Azriel Bermant, senior researcher at the Czech Institute for International Affairs (IIR) told bne IntelliNews in an interview.
+“There is no doubt that Israel has an interest in hoping that its strong relationship with countries like Czechia, Romania and so on will help to support Israel within the EU,” Azriel Bermant, senior researcher at the Czech Institute for International Affairs (IIR), told bne IntelliNews in an interview.

 Lack of empathy